arialdomartini/arialdomartini.github.io/_posts/2024-11-05-xunit-property.md

 > and it can be exercised by human-chosen data or by automatic data
 > generation.**

-This Theory-Base Testing is really akin to Property-Based Testing.
+This Theory-Base Testing is really akin to Property-Based Testing (the paper even mention automatic data generation).
 Which, honestly, I found puzzling, because [QuickCheck][quickcheck] predates that paper by 9 years.

 ## My conclusion